shinyagroove/LoL-Esports-ML/README.md

 # Predict which role a player played given their post-game data

 ## Overview
-This data science project investigates ingame action intensity within professional League of Legends esports matches in 2022.
+This data science project attempts to create a ML model to predict which role a player played given the post-game data using data from professional League of Legends esports matches in 2022.
 The dataset used for this analysis, which is available [here](https://oracleselixir.com/tools/downloads), was originally compiled from detailed match statistics.
 The exploratory data analysis on this dataset can be found [here](https://shinyagroove.github.io/LoL-Esports-Action-Analysis/).

 ---